Photo Credit: Quyn Duong

 Shannon Carroll is an artist based in New York.
-Her large abstract paintings investigate transformation, memory, and loss.
+Her large abstract paintings investigate memory and transformation.

 Working on raw canvas with acrylic and oil stick, she creates luminous color fields, urgent gestural marks, and chalkboard-like erasures.
 Her paintings invite viewers into charged landscapes that simultaneously form and dissolve.
-This body of work emerged when she returned to her studio after her husband's death from cancer in early 2025.
+This body of work emerged following Carroll’s return to the studio after the death of her husband from cancer in 2025.
 In parallel, she is completing a literary memoir in collaboration with him, an English humorist and former academic.
-The book weaves his wry stories about illness and expat life with her account of loss and aftermath.
+The book weaves his wry stories of illness and expat life with her account of loss and aftermath.

 Contact: studio@shannonleecarroll.com